tkesgar/nuxt-elysia/README.md

    * Provides the list of request headers to be sent to the Elysia app.
    *
    * The default value is `['Cookie']`, which will pass all cookies sent by
    * the browser to Elysia app.
+Set to `false` to disable passing any headers.
    *
    * Default: ['Cookie']
    */